alw1746/RPI-LCD-STM32/README.md

 1. **graphictest.ino** - generate test patterns on the LCD.
 This verifies LCD-STM32 wiring is correct.
 If you get a white screen there is a mixup in the wiring, loose connections, insufficient power, etc.
 [![graphictest output](/images/grtestvid.png)](https://www.youtube.com/watch?v=hBzeoJun87o&t=2s)

-2. **LCDcalibrate.ino** - obtain the screen boundary(x,y) and touch pressure(z) extrema of the LCD by poking the four corners of the LCD with low/high strength.
+2. **LCDcalibrate.ino** - obtain the screen boundary(x,y) and touch pressure(z) extrema of the LCD by poking the 4 corners of the LCD with low/high strength.
 Plug these values into TSpaint.
+Home(0,0) is the top left corner in landscape mode, X-axis is the top edge and Y-axis is the left edge.
 ![LCDcalibrate output](/images/LCDcalibrate.jpg)

 3. **TSpaint.ino** - enhanced version of Adafruit's touchscreen painter.
+Using values from LCDcalibrate,

-**#define TS_MINX 180    //derived from LCDcalibrate
+**#define TS_MINX 180
 #define TS_MINY 250
 #define TS_MAXX 3900
 #define TS_MAXY 3900